 Why are wisdom teeth removed?

-- Crowding– wisdom teeth can erupt into the mouth in an abnormal way causing teeth to shift or prevent other teeth from erupting properly.
+Wisdom teeth can erupt into the mouth in an abnormal way causing teeth to shift or prevent other teeth from erupting properly.
 This can lead to bite issues in the mouth.

-- Pain – some wisdom teeth as they erupt cause pain in the jawbone or back of the mouth.
+Some wisdom teeth as they erupt cause pain in the jawbone or back of the mouth.

 The best time to remove wisdom teeth is before the roots of these teeth are fully formed.
 This generally occurs in the late teen years.
 Removal of wisdom teeth at this time in one’s life reduces the amount of complications and post operative healing.
 Delayed treatment generally is harder on the patient as the bone around wisdom teeth gets harder with time and the roots can form completely, sometimes around the nerve of the lower jaw.